VirusTotal/yara/docs/modules/pe.rst

     .. versionadded:: 3.8.0

-    Function returning true if the PE is a PE.
-Based on presence of MZ header.
+    Return true if the file is a PE.
-    Equivalent to uint16(0) == 0x5A4D

     *Example: pe.is_pe()*